-Establishment and composition of Industrial Court.
+Establishment and composition of Industrial Court

-- 6. (1) In Industrial Court is hereby established with all the powers and rights set out in this Act or any other law, and shall have powers and rights as set out in this Act or in any other law, for the furtherance, securing and maintenance of good industrial or labour relations and employment conditions in Swaziland. - (2) The Court shall consist of - - (a) a Judge who shall be called the President; - (b) as many judges as the President may consider necessary; and - (c) two or more members or their alternates - - (i) who possess special skills and knowledge in industrial relations matters and - (ii) nominated and appointed in terms of sub-section (4) - (3) The Judges shall be qualified to be judges of the High Court, and shall be appointed in the same manner as judges of the High Court. - (4) The nominated members or alternate members referred to in subsection (2)(c) shall, prior to appointment, be chosen by the President from a panel of six names nominated by employers federation and from a panel of six names nominated by employees federation. - (5) The Judge President and any Judge of the Court shall not enter upon the duties of office unless such Judge President or Judge of the Court has taken and subscribed the oath of allegiance for the due execution of office which oath shall be as near as possible to the oath set out in Schedule 2 of the Constitution of Swaziland.
-1968.
+6. (1) An Industrial Court is hereby established with all the powers and rights set out in this Act or any other law, for the furtherance, securing and maintenance of good industrial or labour relations and employment conditions in Swaziland.

+- (2) The Court shall consist of - - (a) a Judge, who shall be called the President; - (b) as many judges as the President may consider necessary; and - (c) two or more members or their alternates - - (i) who possess special skills and knowledge in industrial relations matters and - (ii) who are nominated and appointed in terms of subsection (4).

+(3) The President and Judges shall be qualified to be appointed judges of the High Court, and shall be appointed in the same manner as judges of the High Court.

+(4) The nominated members or alternate members referred to in subsection (2)(c) shall, prior to appointment, be chosen by the President from a panel of six names nominated by employers federation and from a panel of six names nominated by employees federation.

+(5) The President and any Judge of the Court shall not enter upon the duties of office unless such President or Judge of the Court has taken and subscribed the oath of allegiance for the due execution of office which oath shall be as near as possible to the oath set out in Schedule 2 of the Constitution of Swaziland, 1968.

-- (6) The Court shall be constituted before a judge and two members, one member nominated by the employees' federation and the other member nominated by the employers' federation. - (7) Notwithstanding sub-section (6), a judge alone may hear and decide on a matter before the court if the parties to the dispute so agree. - (8) Nominated members and alternate members shall be - - (a) appointed by the President on such terms and conditions as approved by the Minister and shall hold office for a term of three years after which they may be eligible for renomination; - (b) entitled to such fees as may be prescribed by regulation. - (9) Notwithstanding sub-section (8), a nominated member or alternate member may be appointed for a remaining term of office left vacant by an appointed member or alternate member as the case may be. - (10) The Registrar shall at least three months before the expiration of the term of office of a member or an alternate member invite the nominating federations to either review or replace their nominees. - (11) The employer of the member referred to in sub-section (8) shall permit such member during working hours to perform any of the duties of such a member, and the Court may make such order as it deems necessary to ensure compliance with this subsection.
+(6) The Court shall be constituted before a judge and two members, one member nominated by the employees' federations and the other member nominated by the employers' federation.

+(7) Notwithstanding sub-section (6), a judge alone may hear and decide on a matter before the court if the parties to the dispute so agree.

+- (8) Nominated members and alternate members shall be - - (a) appointed by the President on such terms and conditions as approved by the Minister and shall hold office for a term of three years after which they may be eligible for renomination; and - (b) entitled to such fees as may be prescribed by regulation.

+(9) Notwithstanding sub-section (8), a nominated member or alternate member may be appointed for a remaining term of office left vacant by an appointed member or alternate member as the case may be.

+(10) The Registrar shall at least three months before the expiration of the term of office of a member or an alternate member invite the nominating federations to either review or replace their nominees.

+(11) The employer of the member referred to in sub-section (8) shall permit such member during working hours to perform any of the duties of such a member, and the Court may make such order as it deems necessary to ensure compliance with this subsection.

-Appointment of the Registrar of the Court.
+Recruitment and Appointment of the Registrar